Annet-sur-Marne (77)

 A project with environmental, agricultural and sporting prospects

-The restoration of the site used to receive inert construction materials from public works projects (through September 2026), operated by ECT, is developing a threefold environmental, agricultural, and recreational purpose.
-It is part of an approach aimed at enhancing and revitalizing the local area, and it offers a sustainable transformation of the site for the benefit of the municipality and its residents, at no cost to the community.
-This initiative is based on an ambition that brings together agricultural, environmental, and recreational objectives.
+The rehabilitation of the ECT-operated inert soil site (until September 2026) will serve three purposes: environmental, agricultural and recreational.
+It is part of an approach designed to enhance and revitalize the area.
+And it offers a sustainable transformation of the site for the benefit of the municipality and its residents, at no cost to the community.
+The project is based on an ambition that combines agricultural, environmental and recreational issues.

 1 .
 Strengthening agricultural vocation and preserving biodiversity

-The project provides for the restoration of agricultural plateaus to active cultivation.
-The planting of hedgerows will help structure and enhance the landscape.
-The integration of agroforestry practices—combining trees, crops, and livestock—will make it possible to balance agricultural production, soil protection, and agricultural resilience in the face of climate change.
+The project involves the recultivation of agricultural plateaus.
+The planting of hedgerows will contribute to the structuring of the landscape.
+The integration of agroforestry practices – combining trees, crops and livestock – will reconcile agricultural production, soil protection and agricultural resilience in the face of climate change.

-The creation of orchards and wooded areas will promote the restoration of functional natural habitats suited to local biodiversity.
+The creation of orchards and wooded areas will encourage the restoration of functional natural environments adapted to local biodiversity.

 2 .
 Facilities for public and sports use

-Part of the site will also be developed and made accessible to the public, with open spaces and an area dedicated to mountain biking.
-Walking paths will form a loop connecting the site to the municipality, providing easy access on foot or by bicycle to this new shared place for nature, sports, and relaxation.
+Part of the site will also be landscaped and accessible to the public, with open spaces and an area dedicated to mountain biking.
+The footpaths will create a loop between the site and the commune, offering easy access on foot or by bike to this new shared space for nature, sport and relaxation.

 3 .
 Landscape enhancement

-Among the site’s points of interest, visitors will be able to climb the ‘Annet Pyramid,’ designed by architect and urban planner Antoine Grumbach.
-At the top of this scenic overlook, geographic and landscape information will help visitors better understand the broader landscape, the spatial organization of the area, and the project’s environmental features
+Among the points of interest, visitors will be able to climb “La Pyramide d’Annet”, designed by architect and urban planner Antoine Grumbach.
+At the top of this belvedere, visitors will find geographical and landscape information to help them better understand the wider landscape, the organization of the territory and the environmental characteristics of the project.

-Long exposed to flooding, the Clos Saint-Martin neighborhood has benefited for several years from lasting flood protection implemented by ECT.
-To safeguard residents from heavy rainfall, ECT has incorporated a set of hydraulic structures into its project, capable of handling hundred-year floods
+Long exposed to flooding, the Clos Saint-Martin neighborhood has benefited for several years now from ECT’s long-term protection program.
+To protect residents from torrential rains, ECT has incorporated a series of hydraulic structures capable of absorbing 100-year floods.

-At the heart of the system, three retention basins have been created, one of which can hold up to 10,000 m³ of water.
-These basins have also been designed as future natural spaces: their gradual landscaping allows for the development of wetlands that support biodiversity.
+At the heart of the project are three retention basins, one of which can hold up to 10,000 m³ of water.
+These basins have also been designed as future natural spaces: their gradual revegetation allows the emergence of wetlands conducive to biodiversity.

-In addition, a network of peripheral ditches ensures precise management of stormwater.
+In addition, a network of perimeter ditches ensures fine stormwater management.

-This overall system thus combines flood protection with environmental enhancement, providing the area with a resilient solution
+This comprehensive system combines hydraulic safety with environmental enhancement, offering the region a resilient solution.

 Integration of the Annet-sur-Marne site into the Oasis Nature network